 Seminar Paper or Legal Research and Writing

-LLM CL students are permitted to count a maximum of six (6) credits from JD courses towards their degree.
-LLM CL students wishing to take more JD courses for credit towards their degree must complete coursework in addition to the regular requirements for JD students enrolled in those courses.
-The additional coursework will be determined by the course instructor(s) in consultation with the Director, Graduate Certificate and Professional Programs and Associate Dean, Graduate Studies and Professional Programs.
-Those JD courses will be reassigned a graduate course number on the LLM CL student's transcript, reflecting the additional coursework.
+LLM CL students are permitted to count a maximum of 6 credits from J.D. courses towards their degree.
+LL.M.
+CL students wishing to take more J.D. courses for credit towards their degree must complete coursework in addition to the regular requirements for J.D. students enrolled in those courses.
+The additional coursework will be determined by the course instructor(s) in consultation with the Director, Graduate Professional Programs and Associate Dean, Graduate Studies.
+Those J.D. courses will be reassigned a graduate course number on the LL.M.
+CL student's transcript, reflecting the additional coursework.

 - Moots, clinical courses, or trial advocacy (LAW 472); and